Meet the WPP Team

 Bhagyashree Ingle

-Bhagyashree is a senior software engineer in Women’s Precision Prevention team.
-She has a Bachelor of Engineering degree in Computer Science.
-She has been working with QMUL for last 5 years and delivered several applications for research clinical trial studies independently.
-She is highly experienced in requirement gathering, analysis, design, development, support and maintenance of the clinical trials.
+Bhagyashree is a senior software engineer with a Bachelor of Engineering in Computer Science.
+She is experienced in requirement gathering, analysis, design, development, support and maintenance of the clinical trials.
+She has recently delivered DETECT-2, providing support and maintenance for the same and is currently working on PROTECT-C.

 Victoria White